strindberg/emacsj/README.md

 The commands are:

-- Delete all Whitespace Around Point (`ctrl-BACKSPACE`).
+- Delete All Whitespace Around Point (`ctrl-BACKSPACE`).
 Delete whitespace before and after caret.
-- Only One Space at Point (`alt-SPACE`).
+- Leave One Space at Point (`alt-SPACE`).
 Reduce all whitespace around point to only one space.

 The delete whitespace commands work with multiple carets.

-## Delete Empty Lines
+## Delete Blank Lines

 The command Delete Blank Lines deletes lines that are either empty or only containing whitespace.
 If the caret is currently on a non-blank line, all subsequent blank lines are deleted.
 If the current line is blank and the surrounding lines are non-blank, the